Can a Landlord Sue for Back Rent After Eviction?

 How to Deal With a Tenant Who Is Behind on Rent

+If you’ve tried a handful of times to collect late or unpaid rent and the tenant is being evasive or unresponsive, then you might need to start taking action against them.
 The first step is to give the tenant a written eviction notice that states they are behind on the rent that’s stipulated in their lease agreement, and that they have a certain number of days to pay rent or move out.
 If they don’t pay rent or leave by the end of that period, then you can file an eviction lawsuit with your local Las Vegas, NV justice court.

 How to Collect Unpaid Rent